The History of United We Matter

 On October 10, 2018, the US District Court for the District of Maryland (Judge Messitte) granted the Preliminary Injunction.
 This meant that state retirees did not have to sign up for Medicare Part D and they would be able to keep the state insurance until the case was over.
 It was a great victory!
 It validated Ken’s commitment and dedication to the cause.
 He kept saying that the law would not allow the State to steal the benefits that State retirees earned.
 He was right.
 One of the many reasons the injunction was granted was because the Court stated this case had a likelihood of success at trial and could not understand the State’s intention to dump thousands of State retirees off the prescription drug program as a means to save money.
 Retirees worked for low wages, furlough days and no raises with the promise of these benefits when they retired.
 Although Ken was still in the hospital, he posted to the Facebook WE MATTER group that day declaring the great news!

 Although notice was sent by Maryland Department of Budget and Management to all Medicare eligible State retirees that they did not have to sign up for Medicare Part D on October 15, 2018, it was too late for many.
 The speed of the filing, the ruling made five days before the switch, left a lot of State retirees out of the loop.
-Ken fielded calls from these desperate retirees who were unable to switch back to the Maryland prescription drug program because they signed up for Medicare Part D. Tears and feelings of the State’s betrayal was prevalent.
+Ken fielded calls from these desperate retirees who were unable to switch back to the Maryland prescription drug program because they signed up for Medicare Part D. Tears and anger over the State’s betrayal was prevalent.

 On a parallel track Ken began working with lawmakers to sponsor a bill to reinstate the RX drug coverage in the January 2019 session.
 This required State retirees to outline how this law impacts their lives.
 To spread the word on the lawsuit and the reinstatement Bill, Ken has had meetings on the Eastern Shore, Western Maryland, Southern Maryland and North Baltimore County.
 Please note that even if the benefit is reinstated through the legislature, if the lawsuit is not successful in the lawsuit, the General Assembly could take away this benefit (or others) again.
 So, help was needed on both efforts.